scarpent/ledgerbil/README.md

 It wouldn't be *that* hard to make it smarter about this, but I didn't want to deal with some edge cases in the initial implementation.
-(And note, again, that the reconciler only works with individual account entries; never the whole transaction on the top line.)
+(And note, again, the reconciler only works with individual account entries;
+never the whole transaction on the top line.)

 ### show